Adult and Dislocated Worker Funds for Training

 - Complete the Genesee County Job Development WIOA Scholarship Application.
 The application is available by clicking the link on the left titled WIOA Training Scholarship Application.

 - Register for Career Center Services (complete ES100 and submit to the Career Center, or update information if it has been a while (complete ES101).
-The link to this form is on the left titled Career Center Registration (ES100)
+The link to this form is on the left titled Career Center Registration Form.

 - Demonstrate a need to upgrade your skills to find a job or advance in your job.
 The grant is based mainly on whether you can show that you need the training to find suitable, full-time work

 - WIOA funds can only be used for training that is linked to employment opportunities in the local labor market.
 See the list of demand occupations.
 Link to Finger Lakes Region Demand (Priority) Occupations List